 Fu Manchu has a long Evil Moustache in the famous "Fu Manchu" style.note He has squinty eyes: pure Yellow Peril.
 He is a Chessmaster setting up The Plan and he's as much of a Karma Houdini as the codes of production allow.

 His actual public domain status is complicated.
-The first three Fu Manchunote books were published prior to 1922 and are public domain in the USA; however, some characters are not public domain since they were introduced later, particularly his daughter Fah Lo Suee, who was only named in a later book.
-This has caused problems for Marvel Comics, who cannot reprint Master of Kung Fu, which uses not only Fu Manchu but other characters from the series.
-Also, Fu Manchu is not in public domain in Europe (Rohmer died in 1959), and Alan Moore could not name him in The League of Extraordinary Gentlemen.
+The first three Fu-Manchunote books were published prior to 1922 and are public domain in the USA; however, some characters are not public domain since they were introduced later, particularly his daughter Fah Lo Suee, who was introduced in the third book but not named until the fourth book, published in 1931.
+Also, Fu Manchu is not in the public domain in Europe (Rohmer died in 1959).

-He has been played in over forty films by over a dozen different actors, including H. Agar Lyons (an Irishman), Warner Oland (a Swede), Boris Karloff (an Englishman, with Irish-American Myrna Loy as his daughter, here called Fah Lo), Christopher Lee (an Englishman with a bit of Italian in him, see page image), and Peter Sellers (also English) — but never yet by an actual Asian actor, although the daughter of Lee's version was played by Tsai Chin, an actual Chinese actress.
+He has been played in over forty films by over a dozen different actors, including H. Agar Lyons (an Irishman), Warner Oland (a Swede), Boris Karloff (an Englishman with some Indian ancestry, with Irish-American Myrna Loy as his daughter, here called Fah Lo), Christopher Lee (an Englishman with a bit of Italian in him, see page image), and Peter Sellers (also English) — but never yet by an actual Asian actor, although Fu Manchu's daughter has been played by two Asian actresses: the Chinese-American Anna May Wong as Ling Moy in Daughter of the Dragon and the Chinese Tsai Chin as Lin Tang in Lee's version.
 In fact Sellers' take, The Fiendish Plot of Dr. Fu Manchu (1980), is the last movie centered around the character to date, and a parody at that.

 His first appearance on radio was on a show called The Collier Hour, which presented adaptations of various popular works.
 This was followed by the short-lived Fu Manchu radio series, which lasted from 1932-1933.
 There was also a Fu Manchu newspaper comic which ran from 1931 to 1933.